💥

 I got a new iPhone & now Gyroscope doesn’t open

-If you restored your phone from a backup onto a new phone and it automatically copies over Gyroscope, this can cause some potential issues for the app.
+If you restored your phone from a backup onto a new phone and it automatically copies over Gyroscope, this can create issues and will likely cause the app to crash.

-The backup process doesn’t fully duplicate your previous phone, and so introduces many possible complications that could cause Gyroscope to crash — including only partially copying over the app setup, not transferring certain required permissions, copying bad data into Apple Health, or copying too much data in to Apple Health while the app is syncing.
+The backup process doesn’t fully duplicate your previous phone, and so introduces many possible complications that could cause Gyroscope to crash — including only partially copying over the app setup, not transferring certain required permissions, copying bad data into Apple Health, or resyncing old data from Apple Health while it redownloads.
+Even if it doesn’t crash, you may be missing some permissions or data access, so it is best to set it up correctly on a new phone.
+This should only take 2-3 minutes every year or however often you get a new phone.

 The first thing to try is to delete the app, restart your phone, and then reinstall the latest version from the App Store.
 This should let you log back in and start setting it up.